Personal Directive

 • can make highly sensitive decisions on your behalf and will act in your best interest.

-It is best to ask the person directly if they can be your agent before naming them in your personal directive.
+It is best to ask the person directly if they can be your agent before naming them.

 You are also able to name more than one agent and specify how you want them to make decisions.
-However, an agent cannot witness your personal directive.
+An agent cannot also be a witness to a personal directive.

 How is a personal directive used?